nagyadam2092/n26-stats/README.md

 # n26-stats

 Ever wondered, how much exactly you are spending each month / day?
-This little chart generator might useful for you! 🥳🥳🥳
+This little chart generator might be useful for you! 🥳

 ## TL;DR
 A simple chart generator for N26 accounts where one can visualize the flow of one's money.